store2be/store2be.github.io/_posts/2019-01-30-year-of-the-dog.md

 We introduced Typescript in our React apps at the end of 2017, and we are only now getting close to completely typed frontend apps.
-Before Typescript, we had suffered from the churn in our JS architecture as we experimented with more scaleable approaches to state management and asynchronous actions - we had our own abstractions on top of [redux-saga](https://github.com/redux-saga/redux-saga) and even open sourced our way to deal with boilerplate in redux,
+Before Typescript, we had suffered from churn in our JS architecture as we experimented with more scalable approaches to state management and asynchronous actions - we had our own abstractions on top of [redux-saga](https://github.com/redux-saga/redux-saga) and even open sourced our way to deal with boilerplate in redux,